 This worked for manual testing and for the beginning of automation testing, but isn’t right for the age of agile and continuous testing.
-GUI testing is too brittle, GUI automated scripts break easily and more time consuming.
+GUI testing is too brittle, GUI automated scripts break easily and more time-consuming.
 But more importantly, when the application is under developed, teams can’t wait for the entire system to be updated and the GUI to be ready before testing occurs.

 In the age of agile, testing must take place at a lower level, i.e at the API level as early as possible.
 Developers can even do it themselves.
 API’s can be tested even when the GUI of the application is not yet ready.
 On top of that API tests, because of “API contracts”, can even be created before development is complete.

 An API or rather all the API present in the software/application should be tested perfectly.
-This is a job of a software tester and bears huge responsibility.
+This is the job of a software tester and bears a huge responsibility.
 A perfect working API leads to the perfect working application.
-Testing the API solves lot of issues in the application which may arise at some point of time in future.
+Testing the API solves lot of issues in the application which may arise at some point of time in the future.
 There are many software available for API Testing and one such software is Postman.

 Roles & Responsibilities of a Software tester for testing API’s

 As an API tester, you should have good architectural knowledge of various web services, REST, SOAP and Micro Services.

 - Should able to use all the web methods like GET, POST, DELETE, etc